hirishere/image-processor/README.md

 ## Image Credits

 - Tiger image: [Britannica](https://www.britannica.com/animal/tiger)
-- All other images used were taken by the developer on an iPhone.
+- All other images used were taken by me!